Infineon/mtb-example-psoc6-security/README.md

 - **proj_cm0p** – Implements a blinky LED project run by CM0+ that toggles the user LED at different rates depending on whether it was built in BOOT mode or UPGRADE mode.

-- **proj_cm4** – Implements a DFU task to receive firmware updates over UART using FreeRTOS.
+- **proj_cm4** – This project has two implementations
+   1. Implements a DFU task to receive firmware updates over UART using FreeRTOS.
 It also demonstrates the usage of IPCs to request data from the CM0+ project.
 This application is merged with the *proj_cm0p* image to generate the dual-CPU image to be programmed.

          You can build the CM0+ and CM4 user project in one of the following ways:

       - **BOOT mode:** The user image is built to be programmed into the primary slot.
 The bootloader will simply boot the user image on the next reset.

       - **UPGRADE mode:** The user image is built to be programmed into the secondary slot.
 Based on the user input, the bootloader will copy the image into the primary slot and boot it on the next reset.
+   2. Impelments an RMA functionality to transition the device to RMA lifecycle mode.
+TRANSITION_TO_RMA flag should be set to enable the RMA mode trasition.
+The DFU task is disabled when this flag is set.

 The application template also has files and directories that are of importance such as the following: